 This thing is widely believed to be the effect of the aortic valve closing.
 The valve closes and there is a sudden increase in pressure as the aortic blood volume suddenly discovers that it has nowhere else to go, apart from the peripheral circulation.
 In perfect circumstances, when measured in the aorta, this notch is very sharp and it actually does represent the closing of the aortic valve.
 In fact, when it is measured in the aorta the notch is called the incisura, because it cuts into the waveform.
 However, further down the arterial tree the incisura disappears.
 It is replaced by the dicrotic notch, a mutant offspring of several reflected waves, only vaguely related to the behaviour of the aortic valve.

 The relationship between the incisura and the functional status of the aortic valve was demonstrated nicely by Sabbah and Stein (1978) who made pre- and post-valve replacement recordings of aortic pressure waves in human subjects.
 Not satisfied with this, they created a plexiglass model of the aortic root and mounted human valves in it (ones which they obtained at autopsy).
 The diagram below is from their classic paper.
-Note the absence of a distinct dicrotic notch in the case of a severely calcified stenosis as well as regurgitation.
-In both circumstances the valve fails to close normally, and the normal dicrotic notch pattern is lost.
+Note the absence of a distinct dicrotic notch in the case of severely calcified stenosis as well as regurgitation.
+In both circumstances, the valve fails to close normally, and the normal dicrotic notch pattern is lost.

 As you move further out into the peripheral circulation, the incisura ends up being slurred and softened.
 It is generally believed that the peripheral dicrotic notch owes more of its shape to the vascular resistance of peripheral vessels than to the closing of the aortic valve.
 This is best illustrated in this image, modified from O'Rourke via McDonalds Blood Flow In Arteries (6th ed).